 This approach gave the client a significant strategic advantage.
 They opened thousands of accounts within the first few weeks of launch.
 A major trade publication named them Start-Up of the Year.
 The decisions made in the technology and compliance planning played a significant part in making this possible.

-Alternative Trading System (ATS) Case Study
+Example: Alternative Trading System (ATS) Case Study

 In recent work with an Alternative Trading System (ATS), we also provided a significant competitive advantage to a client whose business model is based on algorithms and high-volume trading.
 Using proprietary algorithms also compounded the frequency and depth of the client’s regulatory interactions.
 As a result, the client needed to scrutinize its workflows and processes to optimize its strategy and execute on it efficiently.
 It also needed to satisfy regulatory expectations.